-'I hope, my dear,' said Mr. Bennet to his wife, as they were at breakfast the next morning, 'that you have ordered a good dinner today, because I have reason to expect an addition to our family party.'
+hope, my dear," said Mr. Bennet to his wife, as they were at breakfast the next morning, "that you have ordered a good dinner to-day, because I have reason to expect an addition to our family party."

-'Who do you mean, my dear?
-I know of nobody that is coming, I am sure, unless Charlotte Lucas should happen to call in-and I hope my dinners are good enough for her.
-I do not believe she often sees such at home.'
+"Who do you mean, my dear?
+I know of nobody that is coming, I am sure, unless Charlotte Lucas should happen to call in; and I hope my dinners are good enough for her.
+I do not believe she often sees such at home."

-'The person of whom I speak is a gentleman, and a stranger.'
+"The person of whom I speak is a gentleman and a stranger."

 Mrs. Bennet's eyes sparkled.
-'A gentleman and a stranger!
-It is Mr. Bingley, I am sure!
+"A gentleman and a stranger!
+It is Mr. Bingley, I am sure.
+Why, Jane-you never dropped a word of this-you sly thing!
 Well, I am sure I shall be extremely glad to see Mr. Bingley.
-But-good Lord! how unlucky!
-There is not a bit of fish to be got to-day.
-Lydia, my love, ring the bell-I must speak to Hill this moment.'
+But-good Lord! how unlucky! there is not a bit of fish to be got to-day.
+Lydia, my love, ring the bell.
+I must speak to Hill this moment."

-'It is not Mr. Bingley,' said her husband; 'it is a person whom I never saw in the whole course of my life.'
+"It is not Mr. Bingley," said her husband; "it is a person whom I never saw in the whole course of my life."

-This roused a general astonishment; and he had the pleasure of being eagerly questioned by his wife and his five daughters at once.
+This roused a general astonishment; and he had the pleasure of being eagerly questioned by his wife and five daughters at once.

-After amusing himself some time with their curiosity, he thus explained:

-'About a month ago I received this letter; and about a fortnight ago I answered it, for I thought it a case of some delicacy, and requiring early attention.
-It is from my cousin, Mr. Collins, who, when I am dead, may turn you all out of this house as soon as he pleases.'
+After amusing himself some time with their curiosity, he thus explained:-"About a month ago I received this letter, and about a fortnight ago I answered it; for I thought it a case of some delicacy, and requiring early attention.
+It is from my cousin, Mr. Collins, who, when I am dead, may turn you all out of this house as soon as he pleases."

-'Oh! my dear,' cried his wife, 'I cannot bear to hear that mentioned.
+"Oh, my dear," cried his wife, "I cannot bear to hear that mentioned.
 Pray do not talk of that odious man.
-I do think it is the hardest thing in the world, that your estate should be entailed away from your own children; and I am sure, if I had been you, I should have tried long ago to do something or other about it.'
-Jane and Elizabeth tried to explain to her the nature of an entail.
-They had often attempted to do it before, but it was a subject on which Mrs. Bennet was beyond the reach of reason, and she continued to rail bitterly against the cruelty of settling an estate away from a family of five daughters, in favour of a man whom nobody cared anything about.
+I do think it is the hardest thing in the world, that your estate should be entailed away from your own children; and I am sure, if I had been you, I should have tried long ago to do something or other about it."

+Jane and Elizabeth attempted to explain to her the nature of an entail.
+They had often attempted it before: but it was a subject on which Mrs. Bennet was beyond the reach of reason; and she continued to rail bitterly against the cruelty of settling an estate away from a family of five daughters, in favour of a man whom nobody cared anything about.

-'It certainly is a most iniquitous affair,' said Mr. Bennet, 'and nothing can clear Mr. Collins from the guilt of inheriting Longbourn.
-But if you will listen to his letter, you may perhaps be a little softened by his manner of expressing himself.'
+"It certainly is a most iniquitous affair," said Mr. Bennet; "and nothing can clear Mr. Collins from the guilt of inheriting Longbourn.
+But if you will listen to his letter, you may, perhaps, be a little softened by his manner of expressing himself."

-'No, that I am sure I shall not; and I think it is very impertinent of him to write to you at all, and very hypocritical.
+"No, that I am sure I shall not: and I think it was very impertinent of him to write to you at all, and very hypocritical.
 I hate such false friends.
-Why could he not keep on quarreling with you, as his father did before him?'

-'Why, indeed; he does seem to have had some filial scruples on that head, as you will hear.'
+Why could not he keep on quarrelling with you, as his father did before him?"
+"Why, indeed, he does seem to have had some filial scruples on that head, as you will hear."